 We then visit an Amazon farmhouse to learn about local customs, farming techniques and crops.

-In the late morning, we have another chance to cool off with a dip in the Rio Negro.
+In the late morning, we have a chance to cool off with a dip in the Rio Negro.

-Once back on the boat we set sail to Sleepy Beach, on the Rio Jau, where we will anchor for the night.
+Once back on the boat we set sail to Sleepy Beach, on the Rio Jau, where we will anchor for the night and enjoy dinner and sit around a bonfire for a night of native folklore storytelling.

 Day 3: Jaú National Park